I've got all these offers from big companies. Why should I consider working for a small company instead?

 Besides, the three people who have left us are now working at Google, Apple and ARM.
 So from what we can tell, if you later decide to try working somewhere else you certainly won't be disadvantaged by starting here.
 But you're small!

 How can I be sure you won't shut down this time next week?

 You might expect job security to be perilous at a small company, but being small means we have to be financially conservative in order to survive.
 We've been going for the better part of a decade now and have outlasted lots of big companies.
 Small doesn't have to mean insecure.

 Mainly software engineers.
 We occasionally have vacancies for designers.

 We're a great place to work if you enjoy variety!
-We are focussed on mobile software (this much is hopefully obvious!) so there's a lot of iOS and Android development, but our clients also value our ability to "skill up" quickly on new platforms.
+We are focused on mobile software (this much is hopefully obvious!) so there's a lot of iOS and Android development, but our clients also value our ability to "skill up" quickly on new platforms.
 We expect our people to enjoy learning new stuff.

 Mobile development increasingly involves at least some measure of backend server work to store user data and enhance the mobile experience across devices.
 So some familiarity with server development is an advantage, but certainly isn't essential.

+I'm a super-blackbelt-master-rockstar at [insert language here].
 Actually, no. We don't expect or test for in-depth knowledge of anything specific.
 During our interview you can expect to answer some difficult technical questions, but our focus is on your ability to think logically.
 We test for the skills that you will need to absorb new languages and platforms rapidly.

 We will ask you to write code for us on a whiteboard with no access to a computer or the internet but we aren't going to try to catch you out on minor syntax problems.
 We're looking for you to show your thought process and your strategy for solving the problem.